SatchelF/AI-Enhanced-Flashcards/README.md

 Setting Up Firebase Using Firebase Assistant in Android Studio

-NOTE: Professor Ditton here at USU has created a great video on how to hookup your firebawse instance.
+NOTE: Professor Ditton here at USU has created a great video on how to hook up your Firebase instance.
 Here is the link if that helps: https://usu.instructure.com/media_objects/m-MPKzwSdnhpYFpXK9BPL89c8A8E2qX58/redirect?bitrate=218043

 Step 1: Open Firebase Assistant